jrvick42/Node/README.md

-# Node
-Base NodeJS setup with Express Web Framework and EJS templating engine.
+# Node JS Installation and Setup with Express and EJS

 Use this set of steps to setup a base Node JS server with npm.

 *** This has been tested on Ubuntu 18.04+ only, however it should would for most Debian based distros.
 Make sure to apt-get update prior to continuing with this tutorial ***

 Install Node JS and NPM